 As you probably know, next Sabbath weekend the world will be celebrating Halloween.
-You have probably seen displays of jack-o-lanterns and skeletons, ghosts and ghouls, spider's webs, and whatever all over in stores displays, schools, yards, and other places out and about.
+You have probably seen displays of jack-o-lanterns and skeletons, ghosts and ghouls, spider's webs and whatever, all over in store displays, schools, yards, and other places out and about.
 Even some municipalities have their yearly Halloween displays.
 It is kind of like Christmas—they have to have a Halloween display as well.
 (I guess they have to please all those Satanists out there!)

 You may have noticed that stores are pushing alcohol sales quite a bit as we approach this holiday.
 And there is a method to their madness.
 It is no coincidence, really.
 Halloween's beer and liquor sales rival the sales for New Years Day, St. Patrick's Day, and Super Bowl Sunday!

 As you know, Halloween brings out the most venal aspects of people.
 Even kids—they say, "Trick Or Treat?" when they come to the door.
 But that is nothing more than accepted hold-up, something that we allow.
 It could be, "Choose!
 Either extortion or vandalism!"
 So, you choose to give them a piece of candy—well, we do not, but other people do—to make sure that they do not paint or T.P. [toilet paper] the house or something.
 Once their night of marauding is over, once they have sufficiently stolen as much as they want, they go home, and gorge themselves on their looted candy!

 As mentioned earlier, Halloween is really popular as a party day, as popular as Super Bowl Sunday, New Years Day, and St. Paddy's Day.
 People dress up in costumes, and this immediately has the effect of putting someone out of character—feeling free to indulge in things he would not ordinarily do because he now has a mask, or is in some other way incognito.